 66 Eastcliffe Road, TYWARDREATH, Par, PL24 2AJ

-Originally frequented by travellers and employees of the Great Western Railway, this 19th-century inn was named after a visit by King Edward VII to a local copper mine.
-The pub is now on the Atlantic Coast Line of the 'Rail Ale Trail', and the building is much extended, with an open-plan bar serving a variety of real ales.
-Leading off are the dining areas which comprise a cosy beamed room and conservatory.
-The long bar menu offers everything from pizzas and burgers to salads and omelettes.
-The restaurant menu includes ham hock terrine, whole lemon sole with spicy prawn butter; and steaks with all the trimmings.
-Fifteen comfortable rooms are available.
+This 19th-century inn was named after a visit by King Edward VII to a local copper mine and was originally frequented by travellers and employees of the Great Western Railway.
+The pub is now on the Atlantic Coast Line of the 'Rail Ale Trail', and the building is much extended, with an open-plan bar serving a variety of beers including Tintagel Arthurs Ale.
+The bar menu offers everything from pizzas and burgers to salads and omelettes, while the restaurant menu includes smoked fish platter; steak, mushroom and ale pie; and battered cod and chips.
+Fifteen bedrooms are available.

 Tel: 01726 815601